Uganda Advanced Certificate of Education

-In Uganda, students receive the Uganda Advanced Certificate of Education (UACE) when they finish the 2-year upper secondary school which is also called the HSC.
+In Uganda, students receive the Uganda Advanced Certificate of Education (UACE) when they finish the 2-year upper secondary school which is also called the HSC (meaning High School Certificate).
 It is comparable to GCE A-Level in the UK.
 UACE is also known colloquially as "A-Level".
 The examinations for the UACE are administered by the Uganda National Examinations Board (UNEB).